Celebrity Edge is nearly here. Watch this exciting hyperlapse video of Celebrity Edge i...

 Smell the coffee in Pike Place Market where it all began for Starbucks, then see it from above at the 520ft Space Needle.
 Seattle is a magnet for art and culture lovers.

-Go skiing, hiking or horseback riding in Vancouver before exploring exclusive boutiques and hideaway cafes in the city’s downtown area.
+There’s so much to do on a North American cruise.
+In Vancouver, you can go skiing, hiking or horseback riding before exploring exclusive boutiques and hideaway cafes in the city’s downtown area.
 Uptown, you will find art, history and countless critically acclaimed restaurants.

-The best of the USA & Canada, handpicked by us.
+The best of the USA and Canada, handpicked by us.

 965ft / 2170 guests / est. 2001